striblab/mn-elections-api/README.md

 * `--election`: Most, but not all commands, require the election to be defined with this option, which should be the election ID, which is the date of the election, like `20131105`.
 * `--debug`: This does not currently work.
 This should turn on debugging.
 * `--config`: Path to where the `elections.json` is.
 By default it is the one provided in this package, which should be good enough for most cases.
 To make your own config, see the `spec/ELECTION.md` specification.
+* `--use-cache`: Use cache files for meta and supplement data.
+* `--test`: Add random test data for contests that don't have any votes.
 * `--help`: Specific help can be provided for each sub-command.

 #### `list` command